mdabdurrahman07/Elegant-Auto-Client/README.md

 # Automovite Realated Site

-This is a MERN project (Mongodb , Express , React , Nodejs). in  this project i used basic mongodb CRUD method , user authentication with Google Firebase.
+This is a MERN project (Mongodb , Express , React , Nodejs), In  this project  I has use basic mongodb CRUD method , user authentication with Google Firebase.
 And added some animation with AOS.
+In this project an user can create an account and then he can see the cars and their details , more over login user can also update or delete his or her selected cars , and also update the car details .

 ## Key Features